Wolframite: Name

 The name "wolframite" is derived from German "wolf rahm", the name given to tungsten by Johan Gottschalk Wallerius in 1747.
 This, in turn, derives from "Lupi spuma", the name Georg Agricola used for the element in 1546, which translates into English as "wolf's froth" or "wolf's cream".
 The etymology is not entirely certain but seems to be a reference to the large amounts of tin consumed by the mineral during its extraction, the phenomenon being likened to a wolf eating a sheep.
 Wolfram is the basis for the chemical symbol W for tungsten as a chemical element.
+The name tungsten itself is derived from the Swedish words "tung sten" ("lapis ponderosus" in Latin), meaning "heavy stone" because of its high density.

+World mine production and reserves

+As of 2022, estimated world mine production was 84,000 metric tons of tungsten.
+The foremost producer of tungsten is China, with an estimated 71,000 metric tons produced; as such world tungsten supply is dominated by China and Chinese exports.
+The next highest producers are Vietnam, Russia, Bolivia, and Rwanda with an estimated 4,800, 2,300, 1,400, and 1,100 respectively.

+As of 2022, the estimate world reserves of tungsten is 3,800,000 metric tons.
+Again China contains the greatest reserve at 1,800,000 metric tons of tungsten.
+The following countries have the next highest reserves: Russia, Vietnam, Spain, and Austria, with an estimated reserve of 400,000, 100,000, 56,000, and 10,000 respectively.